 The National Trust for Scotland look after a range of properties in Scotland, from humble homes to grand castles.
 (They lean towards grand castles.)

 They are a conservation and heritage charity and are supported by members.
 Basically, right now, times are tough and castles are expensive to maintain.
-This is another reason why you should include their Culloden Battlefield visitor centre on any Inverness visit.
+This is another reason why you should include their battlesite visitor centre on any Inverness visit.

 Culloden Battlefield – War Grave